fovtran/analysis_cplusplus/EulerCardan/Cardans Method.md

 coef[1] = B - 1
 coef[2] = A - 2 * B - 3 * B**2
 coef[3] = - A * B + B**2 + B**3

-CARDAN’S METHOD¶
+## CARDAN’S METHOD
-To determine the roots of a cubic equation.
+## To determine the roots of a cubic equation.
 The cubic equation of state can be expressed as:

 Z^3 + \alpha Z^2 + \beta Z + \gamma